aws/aws-graviton-getting-started/perfrunbook/debug_code_perf.md

 [Graviton Performance Runbook toplevel](./graviton_perfrunbook.md)

-If after checking the system behavior with the sysstat tools, and the behavior of the code on the CPU is different, the next step is to generate code profiles.
-Two different profiles
+If after checking the system behavior with the sysstat tools the behavior of your code on the CPU is still different, then your next step is to generate code profiles.
+There are two primary types of profiles

 ## On-cpu profiling